raLaaaa/goblog-example/README.md

    - Fetches all blog entries of our database
    - (Used when rendering the blog entries and injecting them into our template)

-Important is that you open and close the database connection with storm conscientious.
+Important is that you open and close the database connection with `storm` conscientious.
-In this example I open it before each access and close it after each access.
+In this example I open it before and close it after each access.

 ## Conclusion

-I can just recommend to take a look at the official Revel [hotel booking](https://github.com/revel/examples/tree/master/booking) example it definitely is cleaner implementation wise as this example and covers more.
+I can recommend to take a look at the official Revel [hotel booking](https://github.com/revel/examples/tree/master/booking) example.
+It definitely is cleaner implementation wise as this example and covers more functions.

 If you are not familiar with Go and Revel I recommened checking out the [official manual](https://revel.github.io/manual/index.html).

-Also if you have improvements in whichevery ways feel free to open a pull request or to open an issue.
+Also if you have improvements in whichever ways feel free to open a pull request or to open an issue.